modernplace/yolov8crop/README.md

-This tool was made for dataset preparation for LORA training although it could be used for a variety of applications.
+This simple tool was made for dataset preparation for LORA training although it could be used for a variety of applications.

+This GUI was meant for Windows, but if you're on Linux it should run the same.

 ### How to Use: